 - Omics – What else can we learn about genomics, epigenomics, and WM mutations?

-Part of the Summit was also set aside for presentations by pharmaceutical companies actively working on treatments for WM, including Vivolux, Pharmacyclics, Nimbus, Argen-X, and Idera.
+Part of the Summit was also set aside for presentations by pharmaceutical companies actively working on treatments for WM.

 An explanation of the four major topic areas on the Summit agenda is offered by Dr. Stephen Ansell of the Mayo Clinic, scientific co-leader of the Roadmap Summit, in a short video entitled "An Exciting Time in Waldenstrom's!"

 As a result of the Summit, the IWMF-LLS Strategic Research Roadmap Initiative was developed to implement a robust research program to support the four focus areas above.
-Under the Roadmap Initiative, the IWMF will award Roadmap grants for 2-4 new research proposals each year, depending on funding availability.
-Each project shall be 2 years in length, at a cost of up to $200,000 per year per project.
+Under the Roadmap Initiative, the IWMF has awarded grants for 2-5 new research projects each year, depending on funding availability.
+Each project is 2 years in length, at a cost of up to $200,000 per year per project.
+For a current list of Roadmap grants, look here.

 MYD88 L265P Mutation